PigeonPunk/The-PigeonPunk-Manifesto/README.md

 # Pigeonpunk

 ## Networking
-- Pigeons carry packets, and are trained to go between the client and the server.
+- Pigeons carry packets of data, and are sent in batches to enable return communication.
 - It is possible to carry messages over long distances using headers for routers, and changing pigeon at each point in the network.
 - Instead of punchcards, we can train pigeons to peck out holes in crackers.
-- Diffie-Hellman key exchange can provide encryption to prevent MITM attacks.
+- Diffie-Hellman key exchange can provide encryption to prevent MITM attacks (intercepting pigeons).
 - Extra pigeons must be taped to each other since a pigeon can only fly home.
 The extra pigeons provides additional lift.
+A pigeon can only carry 10% of its bodyweight so additional pigeons are required to mitigate the Pigeon Lift Problem.
 - Pigeon poop can be used to provide fertiliser for pigeon feed.
 Humanity would live underground to facilitate this.
+Thus a self-sustaining pigeon feeding system can be established.
+- Pigeons must travel in symmetric patterns to make sure that lift is evenly distributed.
+If only one pigeon controls direction (i.e covering the eyes of the lift pigeons), it is possible to change destination very easily.

 ## Server
 - A mouse or rat carries the necessary cracker to move it around the server.